vtex/shoreline/styleguides/admin/documentation/table/table.md

 # Table

 Tables display information in rows of data.
-It's a good component to display data sets.
+It favors the display of data sets.

 ## Behavior

-The Table is a compound component that contains a component to every HTML element related to the `<table>`, which are `Head`, `Body`, `Row` and `Cell`.
-But you can also use the table's variations, like for example the StatefulTable component which provide a simpler API that allows you to provide only the array of columns and the data set.
+The table is a compound component that contains a component for every HTML element related to the `<table>`.
+HTML elements include `Head`, `Body`, `Row` and `Cell`.
+It is also possible to use table's variations, like the `StatefulTable` component which provides a simpler API, that requires only the array of columns and the data set.

 ## Installation